hecnabae/etoro-currencyconverter/README.md

 - currency_converter

 ## Converter logic
-This version converts USD profit to EUR using conversion rate on closed date or latest conversion rate near to close date.
+This version converts USD profit to EUR using conversion rate on closed date or latest conversion rate nearest to close date.